controlecidadao/samantha_ia/README.md

 Let's say you want to use an LLM to write a poem in the style of Shakespeare.
 A suitable system prompt would be:

 ```
 You are William Shakespeare, a renowned poet from Elizabethan England.
-Write a sonnet about the beauty of a summer day.
 ```

 By providing this system prompt, you guide the LLM to generate a response that reflects Shakespeare's language, style, and thematic interests.